-Animals.
-“I’ve wondered about dogs since early childhood.
-I grew up in a devout Roman Catholic family, and I asked my father and then my priest, “Why don’t dogs go to heaven?”
-That never made sense to me.
-They are like us in certain ways.
-They don’t talk, but they obviously have strong emotions of love and fear, hate and excitement, of happiness.
-Why couldn’t they be resurrected at the end of time?” https://getpocket.com/explore/item/the-spiritual-reductionist-consciousness-of-christof-koch?utm_source=pocket-newtab

 Animals

 Given his precept that virtue consists in following nature, Butler infers that animals (“brutes”) were absolved of any vice they might seem to committee since in simply following their instincts they were following their nature.
 (FS Pref.22) Referring to those who see the possible immortality of the animals as an objection to Butler’s views, he answers that there is nothing disagreeable about animal immorality and nothing suspect about any creature developing capabilities that were previously latent.(AR 1.16) Nor is there anything in the Bible that counts against the afterlife of animals.
 Personification is used in the written and the spoken language both to bring God down to the human level and to raise the animals up to the human.